 - Flows that use RSA authentication with key sizes up to 4096 bits.

-Currently, the firewall doesn't offload symmetric crypto operations for inspected SSL/TLS flows.
+The firewall doesn't offload symmetric crypto operations for inspected SSL/TLS flows.

 Support for PKI acceleration

 SFOS doesn't support the following:

 - Offloading of symmetric crypto operations for inspected SSL/TLS flows.